turingschool/curriculum/source/projects/dinner_dash.markdown

 Your project must be "live" on the web for your peers to evaluate it.
 We recommend you deploy it on Heroku.

-Your `README` file on Github should contain a link to your live site.
+Your `README` file on GitHub should contain a link to your live site.

-On the production site, setup the URL path `/code` to redirect the user to the Github repository.
+On the production site, setup the URL path `/code` to redirect the user to the GitHub repository.

 ## Extensions